 Given a sample of rock, how is the dating procedure carried out?
 Using chemical analysis, the parent elements and daughter products can be separated out of the mineral.
 Remember that elements behave chemically due to their atomic number.
-In the case of uranium, both the 238U and 235U are chemically separated out together, as are the 206Pb and 207Pb.
-An instrument called a mass spectrometer then separates the uranium isotopes from each other as well as the lead isotopes from each other by passing beams of them through a magnetic field.
-As these isotopic beams pass through the instrument, the path of the heavier isotope is deflected less so the two beams strike a sensor at different spots. .
+In the case of uranium, both the 238U and 235U isotopes are chemically separated out together, as are the 206Pb and 207Pb.
+An instrument called a mass spectrometer then separates the uranium isotopes from each other as well as the lead isotopes from each other by passing beams of the isotopes through a magnetic field.
+As these isotopic beams pass through the instrument, the path of the heavier isotope is deflected less so the two beams strike a sensor at different places. .
 From the intensity of each beam, the amount of parent and daughter products are determined, and from this ratio the age can be calculated.

 Here is a simple example of age calculation using the ratio of daughter product to parent isotope.
 When the mineral initially forms, there is 100% parent isotope and 0% daughter and the ratio of daughter to parent (D/P) is 0.
 After one half-life, half the parent has decayed so there is 50% parent and 50% daughter.
 The ratio is then 1.
 After two half lives, there is 25% parent and 75% daughter and the ratio is 3.
 This can be further calculated for a series of half lives as shown in the table below.
-Note that after about ten half lives, the amount of parent remaining is so small that chemical analysis of the parent is difficult and the accuracy of the method is diminished.
+Note that after about ten half lives, the amount of parent remaining is so small that accurate chemical analysis of the parent is difficult and the accuracy of the method is diminished.
 Ten half lives is generally considered the upper limit for use of an isotope for radio-isotopic dating.
-Modern applications of this method have achieved remarkable accuracies of plus or minus two million years in 2.5 billion years (that’s ±0.08%) .
+Modern applications of this method have achieved remarkable accuracies of plus or minus two million years in 2.5 billion years (that’s ±0.055%) .
 Considering the uranium/lead technique, in any given sample analysis, there are two separate clocks running at the same time, 238U and 235U.
 The existence of these two clocks in the same sample gives a cross check on each other.
 Many geological samples contain multiple parent/daughter pairs so cross checking clocks show radio-isotopic dating to be highly reliable.

 |Parent present (%)||Daughter present